tree-sitter/tree-sitter-cli/README.md

 });
 ```

-Run `tree-sitter compile`.
+Run `tree-sitter generate`.
 This will generate a C function for parsing your
 language, a C++ function that exposes the parser to javascript, and a
 `binding.gyp` file for compiling these sources into a native node module.